tytydraco/ExamineScraper/supplements/zinc.md

-> Zinc is inhernetly a potent 5α-reductase inhibitor (type I) and this potency is augmented by the addition of B6.
+> Zinc is inherently a potent 5α-reductase inhibitor (type I) and this potency is augmented by the addition of B6.
 While this leads to the assumption that the combination would cause an increase in testosterone at the expense of DHT, this doesn't appear to occur following oral supplementation of standard doses of either supplements.
 This may be due to such a large concentration being required for potent inhibition and this concentration just not occurring with oral supplementation of zinc, even after the requirements are lowered by B6

 #### 14.2Ethanol